kosmikgirl/kosmikgirl/README.md

 ```

 :round_pushpin: &nbsp; Where I am now?
-Hilversum, Netherlands.
+Buenos Aires, Argentina.

 :bulb: &nbsp; I'm currently (and always) improving my problem solving skills.
 How?
-Doing challenges && solving tasks at Hackerrank (yay).
+Doing challenges && solving tasks at my daily life.

 :book: &nbsp; In continuous process of keep learning Front End Technologies.
-React lover.
-Learning Lit.dev and Vue3.
+React and Next.js lover.
+I am an animation fan.

 :mag_right: &nbsp; I’m not looking for something specific right now.
-I just want to do whatever is aligned with my purpose.
+I just want to do what is aligned with my purpose.
 I want to do whatever needs to be done to make this world a better place to live.
 Main focus on building websites or apps to conscious companies/start-ups/scale ups that understand why life-work balance is extremely important for our quality of life as human beings.

 ⚡ &nbsp; Fun facts: I'm an enthusiastic of life coaching and development.
 Accompany other people to achieve their goals makes me feel more alive.
 Also, I am one of the founders of a specialty coffee shop in Buenos Aires.
 Infinite love for good coffee and people with out misterious human mind.